apache/activemq-artemis/docs/user-manual/en/web-server.md

   using `https`.
 Can be masked using `ENC()` syntax or by defining `passwordCodec`.
 See more in the [password masking](masking-passwords.md) chapter.
+- `includedTLSProtocols` A comma seperated list of included TLS protocols, ie `"TLSv1,TLSv1.1,TLSv1.2"`.
+Only applicable when using `https`.
+- `excludedTLSProtocols` A comma seperated list of excluded TLS protocols, ie `"TLSv1,TLSv1.1,TLSv1.2"`.
+Only applicable when using `https`.
+- `includedCipherSuites` A comma seperated list of included cipher suites.
+  Only applicable when using `https`.
+- `excludedCipherSuites` A comma seperated list of excluded cipher suites.
+  Only applicable when using `https`.

 Each web application should be defined in an `app` element.
 The `app` element has the following attributes: